NooksApp/realtime-chatbot-demo/README.md

 1. Review the existing code in `main.py`, `lib/sales_chatbot.py`, and `lib/elevenlabs_tts.py`
 2. Install the requirements by running `pip install -r requirements.txt` (or use a virtual environment if you prefer)
+3. Set your OpenAI, AssemblyAI, and ElevenLabs API keys in `.env` - you should have received them via email.
-3. Run the current implementation to understand its behavior by running `python3 main.py`
+4. Run the current implementation to understand its behavior by running `python3 main.py`
-4. Begin your optimization process.
+5. Begin your optimization process.
 Document your changes and reasoning in this README.md file when done.

 ## Poetry Setup